vichekat/CS283/0-Warmup/0-Assignment.md

-#### Questions to Answer
-Please provide answers to these questions using markdown notation and place them in the `\0-Warmup` directory in your git repository:

 1. Select with an `x` the platform you will be using for your course deliverables:

     - [ ] drexel's tux cluster